 Sete is a thriving town of culture, arts and heritage festivities that date back to the Late Bronze ages!

-Sete was officially founded in 1666 when the project to connect the Thau Lagoon and ocean began under the authority of King Louis XIV.
-Today, many art festivals, museums and jousting events continue in celebration of the small fishing town’s history.
+Sete was officially founded in 1666 when the project to connect the Thau Lagoon and the ocean began under the authority of King Louis XIV.
+Today, many art festivals, museums, and jousting events continue in the celebration of the small fishing town’s history.

 Jousting and Maritime Heritage

 Also known as the fisherman’s holiday, this carnival is a popular celebration for the locals.
-St Pierre, the fisherman’s patron, is boarded to an exceptionally dressed trawler and taken out of the harbour to pay tribute to missing fisherman.
+St Pierre, the fisherman’s patron, is boarded to an exceptionally dressed trawler and taken out of the harbor to pay tribute to the missing fisherman.
 It is likewise celebrated with jousting events.

 Along Avenue Victor Hugo, a selection of local wine and beer are on offer to taste and buy as part of the annual celebration of Sete and Neuburg twinning township since 1986.

 A festival of Urban Cultures, K Live combines concerts, architecture and street art.
-Live music concerts take place nightly at La Theatre de le Mer, an incredible amphitheatre over- looking the ocean.
+Live music concerts take place nightly at La Theatre de le Mer, an incredible amphitheater overlooking the ocean.
 A day-by-day guide will be available at the Villa upon arrival to decide which acts take your fancy; before-hand read into detail here for ticket prices and availability

 Louis Martinez and his team set up this festival to express their deep passion for jazz.
 It has since become the main summer gig for up and coming Jazz musicians in the South of France.
 For a line-up of the title artists please visit their website.